journey-ai/-for_project4-Traffic-Sign-Detection-and-Recognition/README.md

 road_sign2.1.h5 - The trained neural network

 tester.py - Tests the network on traffic signs in the images folder
-- to change what image is tested change the path used in the cv2.imread function ( 5 images included)
+- To change what image is tested change the path used in the cv2.imread function (5 images included)